Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

-If you’re highly sensitive, there’s a good chance that you experience emotions in a very strong way — so much so that your emotions can flood you.
+If you’re highly sensitive, there’s a good chance that you experience emotions in a very strong way — so much that your emotions can flood you.
 That’s because highly sensitive people (HSPs) are born with a nervous system that processes and “feels” things much more deeply than the average person.
 Most HSPs are aware of their own feelings and the feelings of others, which can be a powerful gift.

 But what happens when you grow up in a family that doesn’t value this trait at all?

 - Parents who said you were “overreacting” for having feelings

 - Your parents rarely expressed their own emotions, and were uncomfortable when you did so

 - Being labeled as different (a “dreamer,” a “crybaby”) because you are sensitive

 Sadly, this isn’t uncommon.
 In fact, a growing body of research suggests that many otherwise healthy families raise their children with emotional neglect — a failure to value or respond to emotions.